MicrosoftCloudEssentials-LearningHub/AI-102StudyGuide/0_AI-questions.md

 > Your company receives numerous invoices in English and wants to automate the process of extracting key information such as invoice number, date, and total amount.
 The solution should require minimal development effort and be able to handle various invoice formats.
 Which Azure service should you use?

-- [ ] **A. Custom Vision** ❌: `This is incorrect because Custom Vision is used for image classification and object detection, not for extracting text from documents.`
+- [ ] **Custom Vision** ❌: `This is incorrect because Custom Vision is used for image classification and object detection, not for extracting text from documents.`
-- [ ] **B. Form Recognizer** ✅: `This is correct because Form Recognizer is designed to extract key information from documents, such as invoices, with minimal development effort.`
+- [ ] **Form Recognizer** ✅: `This is correct because Form Recognizer is designed to extract key information from documents, such as invoices, with minimal development effort.`
-- [ ] **C Computer Vision** ❌: `This is incorrect because Computer Vision is used for analyzing images and extracting text, but it is not specialized for extracting structured information from documents like invoices.`
+- [ ] **Computer Vision** ❌: `This is incorrect because Computer Vision is used for analyzing images and extracting text, but it is not specialized for extracting structured information from documents like invoices.`
-- [ ] **D. Personalizer** ❌: `This is incorrect because Personalizer is used for creating personalized user experiences, not for extracting information from documents.`
+- [ ] **Personalizer** ❌: `This is incorrect because Personalizer is used for creating personalized user experiences, not for extracting information from documents.`

 ## Q13: Reducing Throttling in Azure AI Search